DataBiosphere/toil/docs/running/cliOptions.rst

   --disableCaching      Disables caching in the file store.
 This flag must be
-                        set to use a batch system that does not support caching such as Grid Engine, Parasol, LSF, or Slurm --disableChaining     Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible).
+                        set to use a batch system that does not support caching such as Grid Engine, Parasol, LSF, or Slurm.
+  --disableChaining     Disables chaining of jobs (chaining uses one job's
+                        resource allocation for its successor job if possible).